CX-Box/cxbox-doc/docs/widget/fields/field/text/text.md

         _not applicable_

 ## Required
 `Required` allows you to denote, that this field must have a value provided.
-By default, `MyExample field` is not required
+By default, `Text field` is not required

 ### How does it look?
 === "List widget"